 Technical Components of PWA

-Here are a few components that support Progressive Web Application feature.
+Here are a few components that support the Progressive Web Application feature.

 The Web App Manifest

 The Web app manifest gives native app interface appearance to progressive.
 Its a simple JSON file containing information: name, description, icons for different device resolution, display mode, theme color of the application, etc. Manifest empowers the developer to control the display and launch of the app.

 Service Worker performs all its activities on the client side so it’s a must to have a secure protocol; HTTP.
 It establishes your web application as trusted.